 A Video of this Ashgrove Job

 The owners of this Ashgrove home engaged our floor sanding services to restore this old timber floor.
 For the most part, it was anything but easy.
 It involved sanding timber floors covered in paint and tile glue.
 The owners of this old home had recently enclosed their sun-room as part of their renovation.
 They also used recycled timber to match up with their old existing floor.
 It took many angle sands at 45 degree angles to get this area flat.
 The challenge didn’t end there.
 As you can see in the video, this is a very old hardwood floor.
 The kitchen area was also covered in a layer of glue.

 Sanding Tile Glue off the Floor

 On the whole, the area with the most work needed was the bathroom.
 A rubber-based glue covered the floor, and once again, they did not use an underlay.
 Moreover, some timber rot was present in front of the shower.
 It was also obvious water had penetrated into the entire surface over an extended period of time.
 At the quoting stage I let the client know I had my doubts this floor was going to be worth the effort.

 As you can see in the video this Ashgrove floor sanding job was quite a challenge.
 The recycled timber area had excessive gaps between some of the floorboards.
 In the kitchen, the clients had recently pulled up some old existing floor tiles.
 This process had further damaged the floor surface.
 As a result, deep gouge marks are present throughout the area from the client’s use of a hammer and chisel.

 Floor sanding # 1 Rule

-Don’t make the same mistake as this client did.
+Don't make the same mistake as this client did.
 As you can see, they have not yet finished this new kitchen install.
-Generally, as a rule, it is always best to install your kitchen before having your floors polished.
+When renovating with polished timber floors it is always best to install your kitchen first.
 This is to avoid any damage to your polished floors from other trade work.